 Strength of Materials

-Interactive simulators for stress analysis, beam bending, Mohr’s circle, joints, pressure vessels, material testing, and more — built for TVET and engineering students.
+Interactive simulators for stress analysis, beam bending, Mohr’s circle, joints, pressure vessels, material testing, and more — built for engineering education and engineering students.

 Strength of materials, also known as mechanics of solids or mechanics of materials, is a foundational branch of engineering that studies how solid bodies respond to applied forces and displacements.
 Every structural component in the built world — from bridges and buildings to machine shafts and pressure vessels — must be designed to withstand loads without failure.
 This discipline provides the analytical tools to predict how materials deform, where they yield, and when they fracture, making it indispensable for mechanical, civil, and aerospace engineers.